Gone With The....

 ★★★★☆

 OpenCL Compute offers a compelling take on OpenCL, though not without flaws.
-While the treatment of High‑Performance Computing is excellent, I found the sections on Programming less convincing.
-The author makes some bold claims about Software Development that aren't always fully supported.
-That said, the book's strengths in discussing Cross‑Platform Development more than compensate for any weaknesses.
-Readers looking for OpenCL will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on GPU Computing, if not the definitive work.
+While the treatment of Parallel Programming is excellent, I found the sections on Software Development less convincing.
+The author makes some bold claims about Programming that aren't always fully supported.
+That said, the book's strengths in discussing GPU Computing more than compensate for any weaknesses.
+Readers looking for Parallel Programming will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Compute Kernels, if not the definitive work.

 ★★★★★